 To continue the point above, instead of framing your choices as “either-or,” investigate whether there is a reasonable way to think of your choices as connected by “both-and.”

-This is often the preferred solution if you want to embark on a creative career but also have an immediate need for a reliable income.
-You can keep your salaried or freelance work AND you can create music, photography, writing, or art.
+This strategy is especially important for people who want to embark on a creative career but also have an immediate need for a reliable income.
+You can keep your salaried or freelance work, and you can create music, photography, writing, or art.
 Would it feel better to have the luxury of immersing yourself in the creative endeavor full-time?
 Possibly, but most creative people don’t have a trust fund or a patron, causing the juggling of income-producing activities while building a body of work sufficient to become a reliable source of income generation.

 Neuroscientists have compiled plentiful evidence that humans are awful at multitasking.
 This is true of Generation Z as much as Boomers.